-Eyes to the Soul (c) Ilan Wittenberg (c) Ilan Wittenberg New Zealand
+Eyes are windows to the soul (c) Ilan Wittenberg (c) Ilan Wittenberg New Zealand

 Faces of Rwanda